ibm-cloud-docs/vpc/lb-overview.md

 ## Datapath log forwarding
 {: #datapath-log-forwarding}

-With datapath logging enabled, load balancer logs are forwarded to the [{{site.data.keyword.logs_full_notm}}](/catalog){: external} service, where you can view your datapath logs.
+When datapath logging is enabled, load balancer logs are forwarded to the [{{site.data.keyword.logs_full_notm}}](/catalog){: external} service, where you can view your datapath logs.

 ## HTTP2 support
 {: #http2-support}

-Application load balancers support end-to-end HTTP2 traffic, and works with listener protocols set as either HTTPS or TCP.
+Application load balancers support end-to-end HTTP2 traffic, and work with listener protocols set as either HTTPS or TCP.

 ## WebSocket support
 {: #websocket-support}